bmaest/Inventory-Management-Website/README.txt

     Line 96-97:
     Added a button to buy product, passes along product id          (mainscreen.html)

-    Created a controller class for "/purchaseproduct" which         (purchaseController) decreases product inventory by 1 if it is in stock and shows a confirmation page, else it shows an error page
+    Created a controller class for "/purchaseproduct" which         (PurchaseController) decreases product inventory by 1 if it is in stock and shows a confirmation page, else it shows an error page